Picture yourself here

 URI is the largest university in the nation’s smallest state.
 With 14,000 undergraduates, we offer the experiences and research you’d expect at a much larger university, and yet we’re small enough to be friendly, intimate, and student centered.

 Here you’ll study and work alongside some of the world’s leading innovators, discoverers, and problem solvers.
 With a student-faculty ratio of 16:1, our students and faculty make the kind of personal connections that inspire creative ideas and research collaboration.
 In fact, it’s pretty common for students to say one of the biggest surprises for them at URI is just how much faculty members care about their academic achievements and career development.

 From the rolling farmlands and surrounding forests to the ocean and coastal watershed, we enjoy natural resources that inspire our students and faculty to do their very best work.
-Tree lined, quiet, and quintessentially New England, our main campus is located in the beautiful, historic, rural town of Kingston, just 30 miles south of Providence and close enough to New York and Boston for easy collaboration with fellow experts and internships in any discipline.
+Tree lined, quiet, and quintessentially New England, our main campus is located in the beautiful, historic village of Kingston, just 30 miles south of Providence and close enough to New York and Boston for easy collaboration with fellow experts and internships in any discipline.
 Our picturesque campus is located just minutes away from Rhode Island’s beautiful beaches, and we were recently named the “Most Beautiful Coastal Campus” on the East Coast.

 You’ll think big here

 Our tradition of innovation sets us apart.
 The world needs a constant flow of big ideas, and URI is perfectly positioned to help.
 We think big, and so will you, every day at the University of Rhode Island.